kota7/pypacktest/docs/index.md

 Both features are supported by the `setuptools` framework.
 Let's take a look.

-First, add another test script to mimic a real development process, where we have many tests.
+First, add another test script to mimic a real development process, where we have many things to test.
 We name it `test_greeting.py` and let it test the functions in the `greeting` module.

 The test structure is same as the one for `math` module.
-Notice that we expect the functions to return nothing, hence we use `assertIsNone` method.
+Notice that we expect the functions to return nothing, and hence we use `assertIsNone` method.
 *test_greeting.py*
 ```python
 #!/usr/bin/env python